null

 Estradiol (E2):

-Estradiol is the most potent and biologically active form of estrogen, playing a crucial role in reproductive and overall health.
-It is primarily produced by the ovaries in women and in smaller amounts by the adrenal glands and testes in men.
-Estradiol is essential for the development and maintenance of female reproductive tissues, regulating the menstrual cycle, and supporting fertility.
-It also influences bone density, cardiovascular health, skin and hair maintenance, and has significant effects on mood and cognitive functions.
+Estradiol is the most potent and biologically active form of estrogen, essential for reproductive and overall health in both women and men.
+In women, it is primarily produced by the ovaries, while in men, smaller amounts are synthesized by the testes and adrenal glands.
+Estradiol is crucial for the development and maintenance of female reproductive tissues, the regulation of the menstrual cycle, and fertility.
+For men, it plays a significant role in bone health, libido, and the balance of other hormones.
+Beyond its reproductive functions, estradiol influences bone density, cardiovascular health, and the maintenance of skin and hair in both sexes.
+It also has profound effects on mood, cognitive function, and emotional well-being, underscoring its importance as a regulator of vitality and overall health.

 Estrogenic Hormones (Estrogens):